“I’m So Lonely”: How To Build Meaningful Social Connections

-Additionally, a mental health condition like social anxiety or depression can make social interaction difficult.
-Loneliness and disorders like depression often have a bidirectional relationship, which means that the presence of one will often lead to the development or exacerbation of the other.
-For example, those who live with depression may experience increased loneliness due to trouble leaving the house or reaching out to others; and those who are lonely often develop symptoms of depression, such as sadness and increasing isolation.
+Additionally, a mental health condition like social anxiety or depression can make social interaction difficult, leading to loneliness.
+In fact, loneliness and mental illnesses like depression often have a bidirectional relationship, which means that the presence of one will often lead to the development or exacerbation of the other.
+For example, those who live with depression may experience increased loneliness due to trouble leaving the house or reaching out to others.
+Likewise, those who are lonely often develop symptoms of depression, such as sadness and increasing self-isolation.
+Some personality disorders may also make it difficult for a person to sustain stable relationships.
+Finally, physical or mental health conditions that cause a person to experience chronic pain and/or low energy can also make socializing difficult, sometimes resulting in loneliness.

 • Depression